 - Why would a Devpro home save on energy compared to a building-code home?

-- A Devpro home targets Homestar-10 performance.
-MgSO4 SIP panel walls (R3.83), roof (R5.90), and floor (R4.61) massively out-insulate a building-code home (R2.0 wall / R3.3 roof typical).
-Airtightness targets 0.8 ACH50 — about 5–7× tighter than a standard timber-framed build.
+- A DEVPRO home targets Homestar 6 minimum (Homestar 10 achievable at higher spec).
+DEVPRO MgSO₄ SIP panel walls (R3.83), roof (R5.90), and floor (R4.61) massively out-insulate a building-code home (R2.0 wall / R3.3 roof typical).
+Airtightness of 3 ACH50, blower-door verified — roughly 2–3× tighter than a typical NZ new build.
 Less air leaks out → heating and cooling systems run far less → 70% lower energy bills in typical operation.

 - Does a Devpro home really qualify for a green home loan?